Date of visit: 8 November 2018

-The prisoners felt ‘very safe’ in a jail with ‘a sense of community’, and ‘great’ staff who ‘really care’ and make extra effort.
-They said the SMT was ‘excellent’ and staff & management place ‘real trust’ in prisoners.
-They liked management’s wide consultation and ‘nothing about me without me’ approach.
-They said they were mutually ‘very supportive’ (e.g. mental health & behavioural peer support; a range of mentors who regularly meet managers).
-They liked the strong Prisoner Council and management’s responsiveness to their ideas.
-Regenerate, an outside charity’s counselling service, was ‘brilliant’, and reception ‘fantastic’: a very relaxed ‘open’ feel set the tone alongside a 3-month peer-led induction.
-They liked the varied regime’s many chances for personal development, a ‘second to none’ education, and regular prisoner achievement celebrations.
-They praised visits (‘excellent’ management) including regular family days, homework clubs etc).
-The gardens and green space made ‘a real difference’, as did phones and kiosks.
+The prisoners felt ‘very safe’ in a jail with ‘a sense of community’, ‘great’ staff who ‘really care’ and ‘outstanding’ relationships between prisoners and staff.
+They said the SMT was ‘excellent’ and staff and management place ‘real trust’ in prisoners.
+They liked management’s wide consultation and ‘nothing about me without me’ approach, an effective Prisoner Council and management’s responsiveness to their ideas.
+They also valued a wide range of peer mentors and mutual support among prisoners.
+The charity-run counselling service for prisoners was ‘brilliant’, and reception ‘fantastic’: a very relaxed ‘open’ feel set the tone, alongside a 3-month peer-led induction.
+They liked the ‘varied’ regime’s many chances for personal development, a ‘second to none’ education, and regular celebration of achievement events.
+They praised visits, including regular family days, homework clubs etc. The gardens and green space made ‘a real difference’ to all, as did in-cell phones and Kiosks.

-The SMs agreed there was ‘a genuine community’ with ‘amazing’ staff who treat all as ‘individuals’ and ‘human beings’, and on a ‘very’ visible, approachable No. 1 & Dep who led a management that consult with and communicate to staff & prisoners on ‘everything’.
-Keywork was praised, as was managing difficult and challenging prisoners (based on individualised case work and involving families), and the IEP ‘encouraging positives’.
-They agreed, too, about reception, induction, gardens & green space, prisoner’s success events, and on phones & kiosks.
+The SMs agreed there was ‘a genuine community’ with ‘amazing’ staff who treat everyone as ‘human beings’, and noted a ‘very’ visible, approachable No. 1 and Dep who led a management that consult and communicate with staff and prisoners ‘on everything’.
+Keywork was praised, as was managing challenging prisoners (based on individualised case work and involving families), and an IEP scheme which ‘really encourages the positive’.
+They agreed, too, about reception and induction, gardens and green space, prisoners’ success events, and in-cell phones and Kiosks.

-Officers said staff-prisoner relations were ‘second to none’ and key work was making a huge difference.
+Officers said staff-prisoner relations were ‘second to none’ and Keywork was making a huge difference.
 They highlighted impressive support for older prisoners, disabilities, complex social needs, and those at risk of self-harm, and praised work to turn around more challenging prisoners.
-They agreed, too, about reception and induction as well as phones and kiosks.
+They agreed, too, about reception and induction, as well as in-cell phones and Kiosks.